daviddwk/freefish/README.md

 ### symbols

-The symbols frames contains characters that make up the ascii art of the animation.
+The symbols frames contains characters that make up the ASCII art of the animation.
 Any space in this portion will be transparent, and the background will be rendered in its place.
-Keep in mind that the `\` and `"` charcters must be escaped using the `\` charcter in json strings.
+Keep in mind that the `\` and `"` characters must be escaped using the `\` character in json strings.

 ### colors & highlights

-The `colors` and `highlihts` frames contain specific charcters that bring color to the corresponding charcters of the `symbols` frames. `colors` specifies the colors of the corresponding `symbols` charcter, while `highlights` specifies the color with which the corresponding `symbols` charcter will be highlighted.
-The following charcters are used in these frames to apply the specified color to the corresponding charcter or its highlight.
+The `colors` and `highlights` frames contain specific characters that bring color to the corresponding characters of the `symbols` frames. `colors` specifies the colors of the corresponding `symbols` character, while `highlights` specifies the color with which the corresponding `symbols` character will be highlighted.
+The following characters are used in these frames to apply the specified color to the corresponding character or its highlight.

-- 'a' : DarkGrey
+- `a` : DarkGrey
-- 'r' : Red
+- `r` : Red
-- 'g' : Green
+- `g` : Green
-- 'y' : Yellow
+- `y` : Yellow
-- 'b' : Blue
+- `b` : Blue
-- 'm' : Magenta
+- `m` : Magenta
-- 'c' : Cyan
+- `c` : Cyan
-- 'w' : White
+- `w` : White

-- 'A' : Black
+- `A` : Black
-- 'R' : DarkRed
+- `R` : DarkRed
-- 'G' : DarkGreen
+- `G` : DarkGreen
-- 'Y' : DarkYellow
+- `Y` : DarkYellow
-- 'B' : DarkBlue
+- `B` : DarkBlue
-- 'M' : DarkMagenta
+- `M` : DarkMagenta
-- 'C' : DarkCyan
+- `C` : DarkCyan
-- 'W' : Grey
+- `W` : Grey

 # Examples